Pokemon-Fan-Games/PokemonEssentialsGameUpdater/README_en.md

 **You can now download the files for the latest [release](url)!**

-Pokémon Essentials Game Updater (PokéUpdater) is a lightweight interface developed in Python with the aim to provide a seamless transition for players of fan games from one version of a game to a newer one without requiring any manual steps.
+Pokémon Essentials Game Updater (PokéUpdater) is a lightweight interface developed in Python with the aim to provide a seamless transition for players to newer version of the game without requiring any manual steps.
 Current release supports over 20 languages and file hosting / downloading from MEGA, Mediafire or Google Drive.

 Joiplay support is not currently planned.

-Please note that this first PokéUpdater version has been developed in under a week and even though throughout testing has been done, bugs are expected.
-Should you find any errors, please let us know by [opening an issue](https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/issues/new?assignees=&labels=&projects=&template=bug-report-english.md&title=%5BBUG%5D) or contacting us via Discord @dpertierra and @iansson!

 ![](/previews/preview_en.gif)